gkouziik/eslint-plugin-security-node/docs/rules/detect-option-unsafe-in-serialize-javascript-npm-package.md

 ```js
  https://yourBankWebsite.com/account?id=<script>[maliciousCodeHere]</script>
 ```
-When you login, your bank’s website server starts a session for you (usually lasting 10–15 minutes, after which you are automatically logged out).
+When you log in, your bank’s website server starts a session for you (usually lasting 10–15 minutes, after which you are automatically logged out).
 The session information (usually called a token) is stored in a cookie on your computer.
-If the hacker can get you to login, and then click the link he sent you, then maliciousCodeHere will run, and could send your session token to the hacker.
+If the hacker can get you to log in, and then click the link he sent you, then maliciousCodeHere will run and could send your session token to the hacker.
 This allows him to steal your session.
 He could then (in theory) create a cookie on his computer and store your session information in it.
-If that session is still active, he can visit your banks website, and he’ll be logged in as you, and can browse around, look at bank account information, and possibly even initiate a transfer or change your password.
+If that session is still active, he can visit your bank's website, and he’ll be logged in as you, and can browse around, look at bank account information, and possibly even initiate a transfer or change your password.
 In summary, the hacker sent you a link, which caused you to run JavaScript in your browser, after you logged in, allowing him to steal protected information (in this case, the session token).
 This is dangerous because you are running unsafe JS after you’ve been given access to your sensitive info.